CLSherrod/clsherrod.github.io/_posts/2008-06-24-email-checklist.md

 date: 2008-06-24
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - business
-permalink: "/email-checklist/"
+permalink: /email-checklist/
 ---
 Here is a great checklist before you send out that email.
 Here is just a few.
 Click the link at the bottom for the full articles.